Entangled Excitons via Spontaneous Downconversion

-The photonic analogy also carries over to exciton downconversion in which two low-energy excitons are produced from one of higher energy.
-This is referred to as multiple exciton generation and carrier multiplication in association with a single structure\cite{Schaller_2004} and quantum cutting (QC) when spatially separated acceptor sites are excited~\cite{Wegh_1999}.
+The photonic analogy also carries over to exciton down-conversion in which two low-energy excitons are produced from one of higher energy.
+This is referred to as multiple exciton generation and carrier multiplication in association with a single structure \cite{Schaller_2004} and quantum cutting (QC) when spatially separated acceptor sites are excited~\cite{Wegh_1999}.
+However, the focus in such conversions has been on energy splitting and not entanglement.
+Excitonic down-conversion is capable of generating entangled excitonic states though.
+As in the case of excitonic wave packets, entangled excitonic states may offer ways of manipulating information that is either difficult or impossible in optical settings.
+This is because electronic states readily couple to a number of easily controlled fields.

-In this letter, I show that quantum cutting on centrosymmetric molecules can be used to generate pairs of excitons with maximally entangled angular momentum.
+In the present work, we focus on a particularly simple framework to show that quantum cutting on centrosymmetric molecules can be used to generate pairs of excitons with maximally entangled angular momentum.
 This is accomplished by sandwiching a donor molecule between two acceptors of the same symmetry, as illustrated in Figure \ref{Schematic}.
 Under the assumption that only the interactions between nearest neighbors matter, excitonic angular momentum (EAM) is conserved.
-The energy manifolds of donor and acceptor molecules can be engineered so that exciting the donor to a state with zero EAM precipitates a cutting event that results in EAM of opposite polarity being maximally entangled on the two acceptor molecules.
-The addition of chains of acceptor molecules to both sides produces Bell state wave packets that move apart ballistically.
+The energy manifolds of donor and acceptor molecules can be engineered so that exciting the donor to a state with zero EAM precipitates a cutting event that results in a maximally-entangled pair of two acceptor molecules with opposite EAM polarity.
+Chains on both sides of the acceptor molecules produce Bell state wave packets that move apart ballistically.

-A quantum electrodynamics approach is used to elucidate coherent molecular quantum cutting, EAM conservation and exciton entanglement.
+A quantum electrodynamics approach is used to elucidate coherent molecular QC, EAM conservation, and exciton entanglement.
 Spin-orbit coupling is assumed to be negligible, excitons are treated as two-level quasi-particles, and relaxation pathways that compete with QC are ignored for the sake of clarity~\cite{LaCount_2017}.
 A numerical implementation provides a proof-of-concept for the production of maximally entangled wave packets.
-Finally, I show that entangled states involving more than two EAM may be also be created.
+Finally, we show that entangled states involving more than two EAM modes may also be created, providing a pathway to entangled exitonic qudits.